All Episodes

 It didn't get up there until this morning.

-One's a promo for the show, one is a segment of the show on Barack Obama, and the uh the other one, the most recent one posted is the actual open with me as President of the United States and Ann Coulter as Vice President.
+And the other one, the most recent one posted is the actual open with me as President of the United States and Ann Coulter as Vice President.

-Now, we've linked to this at Rushlimbaugh.com.
+Now, we've linked to this at rushlimbaugh.com.

-Plus, we've also linked or posted uh the email I got from Taz I started the program off with last hour.
+Plus, we've also linked or posted the email I got from Taz I started the program off with last hour.

 People have expressed an interest to be able to see and read that themselves, and it's up there as well.